bluegrassdigital/bluegrass-html-boilerplate/README.md

 1. Ensure [NodeJS](https://nodejs.org/en/download/) is installed and `npm` is available on your PATH
 2. [OPTIONAL] Install yarn package manager `npm i yarn -g`
 3. If it isn't already, install the gulp cli globally `npm i gulp-cli -g`
-4. Run `yarn install` OR `npm install` to install the project dependencies
+4. Run `yarn install` to install the project dependencies (this ensures you get the same dependency versions as everyone else).
+Yarn may need to be installed
 5. Run `gulp` to launch the project in dev mode

 ## JavaScript